yinhowlew/boxgreen-ecommerce-replica/README.md

 ## Technologies
-This project is a front-end only project.
+This project is a front-end only project with an experimental integration with Firebase

 ### `framework and tools`
 React<br />
 Redux<br />
 React-router-dom<br />
+Firebase Authentication and Firestore <br />

 ### `concepts practised`
 Dynamic import: react.lazy/suspense<br />